aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 ```
  and see if the service correctly gives you the color purple back.

+**Why did this request succeed?**
+The purple service is discoverable via IPv4 and IPv6 and the virtual gateway can send it traffic given the current preference is `IPv6_ONLY`.
+Once the Envoy recieves the request it will send the request to the application via an IPv6 address.
+This address is compatible with the application because it can recieve IPv6 traffic.

 Try
 ```bash
 curl "${COLORAPP_ENDPOINT}/green"
 ```
  and see if an upstream connection error occurs.
 (503)

+**Why did this request fail?**
+The green service is discoverable via IPv4 and IPv6 and the virtual gateway can send it traffic given the current preference is `IPv6_ONLY`.
+However, once the Envoy recieves the request it will send the request to the application via an IPv6 address.
+This address is not compatible with the application because it can only recieve IPv4 traffic.
+This results in a connection error.

 Try
 ```bash
 curl "${COLORAPP_ENDPOINT}/red"
 ```
  and see if a connection error occur due to no healthy upstreams.

+**Why did this request fail?**
+The red service is discoverable via IPv4 and the virtual gateway cannot send it traffic given the current preference is `IPv6_ONLY`.
+For CloudMap service discovery, there are no IPv6 address that are being registered.
+For DNS service discovery, there are no AAAA records being registered.
+As a result the virtual gateway does not have an IP address to route traffic to.

 You can also try all of the following colors as well and get these results